sdiehl/wiwinwlh/tutorial.md

 ```

 Every library's cabal file will have a packages dependencies section which will
-specify the external packages which the library depends on the allowed versions
+specify the external packages which the library depends on.
+It will also contain
-that it is known to build against.
-The convention is to put upper bounds to the
+the allowed versions that it is known to build against in the `build-depends`
+section.
+The convention is to put upper bounds to the next major unreleased
-next major unreleased version if the lower bound is using latest package.
+version if the lower bound at the currently used version.

 ```perl
 build-depends: